-319 Table 7 summarizes this proposition and adds two aspects derived from experience in RoBivaL

-321 distributed over many places convient for different contributors; to become reusable, it must be

-- 322 consolidated.
-While research is ongoing, the executive metadata design may need to evolve to - adapt to changing circumstances; reusers prefer reliable APIs.
+Table 7 summarizes this proposition and adds two aspects derived from experience in RoBivaL and DeeperSense: In a collaborative setting with division of labor, executive metadata may be distributed over many places convient for different contributors; to become reusable, it must be consolidated.
+While research is ongoing, the executive metadata design may need to evolve to adapt to changing circumstances; reusers prefer reliable APIs.